 • Students may not take the 4 day period at the end of placement as the intention is to maintain the current length of the

-• The Last day of Practicum for each cohort is outlined on the webpage Placement dates by Student’s Program.
+• The Last day of Practicum for each cohort is outlined on the Dates & Deadlines webpage.

 • There is no break in students’ practicum between the Winter and Spring terms.